optionblox/yieldblox-docs/docs/Whitepaper.md

 - The asset code for governance tokens is `YBX`
 ### Protocol Accounts
 #### YieldBlox Lending Pool
-The YieldBlox Lending pool holds all assets deposited by lenders and lends them out to borrowers.
+The YieldBlox Lending Pool holds all assets deposited by lenders and lends them out to borrowers.
 It also issues pool tokens to lenders and governance tokens to lenders and borrowers.
 Finally, it stores critical protocol information in its data entries and claimable balances.

 **Account Claiamable Balances**
 1. *Liability Claimable Balances*: Used to track a user's loan value.
 When a user originates a loan, the lending pool creates a claimable balance of liability tokens equal to the number of tokens borrowed.
 The pool can claim this claimable balance at any time, and the user can claim it in 100 years.
 This claimable balance structure allows the protocol to easily discover a user's liabilities and the amount of time the liabilities have been outstanding.
 The claimable balance is deleted when the user repays the loan or when the loan is liquidated.